Mostafa Chamran: Death

 Chamran led an infantry unit during the Iran–Iraq War and received two wounds in his left leg by shrapnel from a mortar shell.
 However, he refused to leave his unit.
 He was killed in Dehlavieh on 21 June 1981 as the war was raging on.
 His death was regarded as "suspicious" and the related details have remained unclear.
 Chamran was buried in the Behesht-e Zahra cemetery in Tehran.

 Legacy

-Ayatullah Khomeini publicly proclaimed Chamran as a "proud commander of Islam."
+Ayatullah Khomeini publicly proclaimed Chamran as a "proud commander of Islam".
 Chamran was posthumously given a hero status, and many buildings and streets in Iran and Lebanon were named for him, as well as a major expressway.
 In 2012, Mohsen Alavi Pour published Chamran's biography.
 A species of moth was named after him in 2013.
 Nick Robinson published an English biography of Chamran in the United Kingdom in 2013, 22: Not a new lifestyle for those who thirst for humanity!.

-In 2014 a film named Che (Persian: چ) was released to honor Chamran.
-Directed by Ebrahim Hatamikia, the film portrays two days of Chamran's life after the Islamic Revolution defending Paveh and received much attention and won some awards.
+In 2014 a film named Che (Persian: چ) directed by Ebrahim Hatamikia, was released to honour Chamran; the film portrays two days of Chamran's life after the Islamic Revolution.

+In 2017 Iranian film director Reza Mirkarimi made an animated film about Chamran.